stipple/stipple-wordpress-plugin/readme.txt

 == Installation ==

-1. If you have added Stipple previously directly to your Wordpress templates, first remove what was added for that installation.
+1. If you have added Stipple previously directly to your Wordpress templates, first remove what was added to your templates.
+You do not need to remove your site at the Stipple website.
 1. [Sign-up](https://stippleit.com/signup) for a Stipple account, or [login](https://stippleit.com/login) if you already have one, and add a site within your account for your Wordpress blog.
 Make sure your blog's URL is added to the site.
-Refer to Screnshot #1 for more information.
+Refer to Screenshot #2 for more information.
-1. Upload the `stipple` folder to the `/wp-content/plugins/` directory
+1. Upload this directory to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. In the plugin settings, add your site id from the site you created in Step 2.
 You can find the site id on your dashboard at the Stipple website.
-See Screenshot #2 for more information.
+See Screenshot #3 for more information.
 1. For advanced use, you can use a custom `STIPPLE.load` call, though this isn't required.

 == Frequently Asked Questions ==